Is Water Kefir as Beneficial as Milk Kefir?Updated: March 22, 2017Fermented Foods

-How to Make Dairy Milk Kefir (recipe plus video how-to)
+How to Make Dairy Kefir (recipe plus video how-to)

-How to Make Coconut Milk Kefir (recipe plus video how-to)
+How to Make Kefir from Coconut Milk (recipe plus video how-to)

 Subscribe today and gain access to my exclusive & FREE weekly newsletter packed with the latest health news, Real Food recipes, video how-to's, special discounts and much more!